 - To keep the task fun, offer her plenty of interesting things to discover.

 - Provide answers that invite your child to further explore something together, rather than answering with “yes”, “no” or “because that’s just how it works”.

 - Explore what the five senses can tell you about something.

 - Model asking questions and sharing knowledge without being rude.

-- Encourage thinking about why and how something works, like when painting, playing with water, cooking or baking.
+- Encourage thinking about why and how something works, like when you paint, play with water, cook, or bake.